vmware-archive/nsxraml/md-version/nsxvapi.md

 need not necessarily mean that the trace packet was delivered to the destination specified.
 You should conclude only after validating the observations.vdl2 serves ARP proxy for ARP packets coming from VMs.
-However, traceflow bypasses this process, hence vdl2 may broadcast the traceflow packet out.
+However, Traceflow bypasses this process, hence vdl2 may broadcast the Traceflow packet out.

 ### /api/2.0/vdn/traceflow

 * **post** *(secured)*: Create a traceflow.

 ### /api/2.0/vdn/traceflow/{traceflowId}
-Working with a Specific Traceflow
+Working With a Specific Traceflow
 ---------

-* **get** *(secured)*: Query a specific traceflow by *tracflowId* which is the value returned after executing the create Traceflow API call.
+* **get** *(secured)*: Query a specific Traceflow by *tracflowId* which is the value returned after executing the create Traceflow API call.

 ### /api/2.0/vdn/traceflow/{traceflowId}/observations